 Dental Implant Process

-The process for dental implants takes place over several months:
+The process takes place over several months:

 Consultation & Evaluation – Each patient starts his/her treatment with a comprehensive evaluation from your dentist.
 The dentist will inspect your teeth, gums and mouth and determine if dental implants are right for you.
 It is important that you have adequate bone structure to secure the implant in place.